curiousest/curiousest.github.io/_posts/2019-09-07-activities-guiding-my-professional-career.md

 # Activities I strongly like

-These are mostly in the areas of understanding and influencing complex systems.
+These are mostly in the areas of understanding complex systems.
 I find myself naturally gravitating toward performing these activities.

 ## Understanding complex systems